6System7/scrum/docs/mikecroall.md

 2. Click on the eye, to the view the full post information
 3. Under the username, click on the stars to choose a rating for the user who made this post
 4. Once clicked, the users new average rating will be updated when the results are refreshed

+### Logging out
+1. If you are logged in, click the **Log Out** link next to your username, in the upper right hand corner
+    * If on mobile, it will be the bottom link in the collapsed navigation bar menu, beneath your username